 - Interviews with our favorite book people.

 AKid@Heart is a long-time writer and editor of just about everything but fiction – from very serious stuff about former Soviet-bloc countries to the official magazine about the making of The Lord of the Rings movies, created with New Line Cinema.
-LitKid has pronounced the manuscript for AKid@Heart’s just-finished-but-not-published first novel for kids to be “addicting.”
+LitKid has pronounced the manuscript for AKid@Heart’s written-but-not-out-of-the-drawer first novel for kids to be “addicting.”
 The author acknowledges the bias involved, but still considers this to be the most important measure of success.

 A note from AKid@Heart, Keeper of the Blog: Unless a word is flat-out missing or garbled, I will not be editing and revising LitKid’s reviews, as I believe they should be authentic ~ served straight-up from her keen mind and colorful imagination.